moby/moby/docs/sources/index.md

 - **Deploy and scale more easily**
     * Docker containers run (almost!) everywhere.
-You can deploy your containers on desktops, physical servers, virtual machines, into data centers and to public and private cloud.
+You can deploy your containers on desktops, physical servers, virtual machines, into data centers and to public and private clouds.
     * As Docker runs on so many platforms it makes it easy to move your appications around.
 You can easily move an application from a testing environment into the cloud and back whenever you need.